EmmanuelDemey/trainings-v2/accessibility/slides.md

 * When you are in France, you have some obligation
   * Audit your website thanks to the RGAA standard
-  * publish an accessibility statement
+  * Publish an accessibility statement
   * Define a 3-year plan with a list of actions

 ---